erikpeyronson/rust-the-programming-language/README.md

-# Rust the programming language
+# Rust the Programming Language

-A repository containing the exercises from the book written down as an exercise.
+A repository containing the code examples in the book "Rust the Programming Language" written down to practice while reading the book.

+Each chapter is organized in a separate directory.
+The directories prefixed with "exercise-n" are my solutions to the suggested exercises..